 In the two years since, Coles has committed to phasing out their home brand of cage eggs; Tasmania has become the first state to pledge to get rid of battery cages; and the European Union has banned the battery cage.
 Yet hens across the country are still confined in battery cages, with no legislative movement on the horizon AND there is still no legal definition for 'free range' in Australia.

 If hens are going to be spared the cruelty of factory farm conditions, they need your voice.
-Please call on the state Ministers for Agriculture to review the 'Code of Practice' for hens, ban the battery cage, stop the egg industry sham, and set legally enforceable standards for 'free range'.
+Please call on the state Ministers for Agriculture and relevant authorities to review the 'Code of Practice' for hens, ban the battery cage, stop the egg industry sham, and set legally enforceable standards for 'free range'.